 Why should mymind exist?
 Why should anyone care to use it?
 Why is privacy so important to us?

-Eventually, the “why” led us to the because.
+Eventually, the “why” led us here.

 Because why not do something different?